 On the second floor, the shrine houses statues of Zhabdrung Ngawang Namgyal, Chenrezig, and the eight Bodhisattvas.
 A four-meter-tall statue of Ugyen Guru Rinpoche flanked by his eight manifestations is on the ground floor.
 The walls have paintings depicting the life of Lord Buddha.
 You can take part in lighting butter lamps and observing the daily rituals and prayers here.

-Best Time to Visit Zangdo Pelri Lhakhang
+Best Time to Visit Phuentsholing Zangdo Pelri Lhakhang

 The best time to visit Phuentsholing is from November to April.
 You can visit the Zangto Pelri Lhakhang any time between 8 AM and 6 PM.
 However, the park is open till 10 PM.
 Visit to relax and soak in the spiritual vibes in the evening, as a fountain light up the monastery and its vicinity.
+You can visit the major pilgrimage sites of Phuentsholing, Chhukha with the Bhutan Pilgrimage Package.